AndyPohlNZ/BayesKin-GenSmoothing/README.md

 # BayesKin-GenSmoothing
 This repository contains code and data to replicate the results described in the manuscript:
 > Pohl A., Schofield M. & Ferber R. (2022).
-A generalised smoothing approach for continuous, planar, inverse kinematics problems
+A generalised smoothing approach for continuous, planar, inverse kinematics problems.

 ## Requirements
 R version 3.6.3 or higher and stan version 2.23 is required to run the scripts.
 These are freely avaiable and we refer users to the relevant documentation for instalation at: